ushasigh/ushasigh/README.md

 <div align="center">

 ## About Me
-I am a third-year Ph.D. student at the University of California, San Diego, in Electrical and Computer Engineering.
+I am a fourth-year Ph.D. student at the University of California, San Diego, in Electrical and Computer Engineering.
 I am a part of <a href="https://wcsng.ucsd.edu/" target="_blank">WCSNG</a> under the supervision of Professor Dinesh Bharadia.
 [Visit my Personal Website](https://ushasigh.github.io)
 [Visit my Project Website](https://edgeric.github.io)